Far-field radiation of bulk, edge and corner eigenmodes from a finite 2D Su-Schrieffer-Heeger plasmonic lattice: Quality factor of bulk, edge and corner states

+where the first term $Q_\textrm{abs}$ consider the intrinsic optical losses of the metal, while $Q_\textrm{rad}$ comes from the scattering contribution from the array.

 While q-BICs with high Q-factors can be engineered with high refractive index meta-atoms, plasmonic nanoparticles are very absorptive, leading to a drastic limitation of the Q-factor of the modes.
 However, symmetry-protected dark modes are still of interest in plasmonic arrays, as they still lead to strong near-field enhacements and high local density of states (LDOS) \cite{buendia_long-range_2024}.
+In order to study the Q-factor arising from collectivity of the modes, we now take $\gamma = 0$, so the intrinsic Q-factor is infinite and the Q-factor is only limited by the array.

 Accidental or symmetry-protected BICs can also be engineered in multipartite arrays for in-plane polarization due to hybridization of multipoles \cite{heilmann_quasi-bic_2022, de_paz_bound_2023} the out-of-plane modes generally are expected to be more robust and display higher quality factors than their in-plane counterparts \cite{zundel_lattice_2022, alvarez-serrano_normal_2024}, as they are protected not just by sublattice or spatial symmetries but also by the transversality condition.